-Strategies for a successful global brand
+Strategies for a Successful Global Brand

 Many of the current global brands we see today had different names before they gained global recognition.
 Brand names such as Brad’s Drink, Tokyo Tsushin Kogyo, Blue Ribbon Sports, Pete’s Super Submarines and Computing Tabulating Recording Corporation may not sound familiar; but the names Pepsi, Sony, Nike, Subway and IBM do, don’t they?
 This is because they are the updated brand names of the aforementioned firms.